gvwilson/thirdbit/src/fiction/santas/index.md

 [^chili-lime]: Chili-lime shortbread.

-People eventually got tired of, "Yeah, something like that," and went back to their usual gossip.
+After a few days his classmates got tired of, "Yeah, something like that," and went back to their usual gossip.
 His writing teacher took him aside and said that if he wanted to try expressing what had happened to him in a poem, she would be happy to give him extra credit for it.
 A vague, "I'll think about it," was apparently not the right answer, but he honestly didn't know what to say.
-The pyramids, the *Dancing Marmot*, the subway santa's workshop—they already felt like they had happened to someone else.
+The pyramids, the *Dancing Marmot*, Shady Ann's workshop—they already felt like they had happened to someone else.

 Besides,